Artificial cell

 An artificial cell, synthetic cell or minimal cell is an engineered particle that mimics one or many functions of a biological cell.
 Often, artificial cells are biological or polymeric membranes which enclose biologically active materials.
 As such, liposomes, polymersomes, nanoparticles, microcapsules and a number of other particles can qualify as artificial cells.

-The terms "artificial cell" and "synthetic cell" are used in a variety of different fields and can have different meanings, as it is also reflected in the different sections of this article.
+The terms "artificial cell" and "synthetic cell" are used in a variety of different fields and can have different meanings.
 Some stricter definitions are based on the assumption that the term "cell" directly relates to biological cells and that these structures therefore have to be alive (or part of a living organism) and, further, that the term "artificial" implies that these structures are artificially built from the bottom-up, i.e. from basic components.
 As such, in the area of synthetic biology, an artificial cell can be understood as a completely synthetically made cell that can capture energy, maintain ion gradients, contain macromolecules as well as store information and have the ability to replicate.
 This kind of artificial cell has not yet been made.

-However, in other cases, the term "artificial" does not imply that the entire structure is man-made, but instead, it can refer to the idea that certain functions or structures of biological cells can be modified, simplified, replaced or supplemented with a synthetic entity.
+Alternatively, the term "artificial" does not imply that the entire structure is man-made, but instead, it can refer to the idea that certain functions or structures of biological cells can be modified, simplified, replaced or supplemented with a synthetic entity.

 In other fields, the term "artificial cell" can refer to any compartment that somewhat resembles a biological cell in size or structure, but is synthetically made, or even fully made from non-biological components.
 The term "artificial cell" is also used for structures with direct applications such as compartments for drug delivery.
 Micro-encapsulation allows for metabolism within the membrane, exchange of small molecules and prevention of passage of large substances across it.
 The main advantages of encapsulation include improved mimicry in the body, increased solubility of the cargo and decreased immune responses.
-Notably, artificial cells have been clinically successful in hemoperfusion.
+Artificial cells have been clinically successful in hemoperfusion.